Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Appendices

 \subsection{Proof of Lemma \ref{lem:MeasurableSel}}

 {A.\arabic{Def}} {A.\arabic{equation}}

-In this first appendix, we detail for the sake of completeness parts of the proof of the measurable selection principles of Lemma \ref{lem:MeasurableSel}, as the latter relies on somewhat non-standard assumptions.
+In this first appendix, we detail parts of the proof of the measurable selection principles of Lemma \ref{lem:MeasurableSel}, as these latter rely on somewhat non-standard assumptions.

 \begin{proof}[Proof of Lemma \ref{lem:MeasurableSel}] In what follows, we start with the proof of item $(a)$, and proceed with that of item $(b)$.
 The proof of item $(c)$ is completely standard and can be found e.g. in \cite[Theorem 8.2.8]{Aubin1990}.
 The only delicate thing that needs proving in the statement of Lemma \ref{lem:MeasurableSel}-$(a)$ is the fact that the set-valued map under consideration is measurable.
 To this end, we consider the multifunctions